KxSystems/kx-vscode/README.md

 To create a data source:

-1. In the Data Sources view, click the Options button and select 'Add Data Source'.
+1. In the Datasources view, click the '+'' button.
-1. Click on the created data source where the name, API and parameterization can be applied.
 1. Click Save to persist the data source to the VS Code workspace.
+1. Select a Connection from the Connections dropdown.
+1. Choose getData from the Select API dropdown.
+1. Choose the table you wish to query
+1. Choose a Start and End Time.
+1. You can choose from the additional parameters if you wish.

 ![data Source](https://github.com/KxSystems/kx-vscode/blob/main/img/data-source.png?raw=true)

 To run a data source, click 'Run' and the results populate the output and kdb results windows.

+To save these sessions for later use click 'Save'.

 In addition to [API queries](https://code.kx.com/insights/api/database/query/get-data.html), if the query environment is enabled on the deployed instance of kdb Insights Enterprise, qSQL and SQL queries can be used within a data source with the appropriate parameterization.

 #### Populate scratchpad

-You can use a data source to populate a scratchpad process running in a kdb Insights Enterprise instance with a dataset, allowing you to build complex APIs and pipelines within VS Code and kdb Insights Enterprise.
+You can use a data source to populate a scratchpad process running in a kdb Insights Enterprise instance with a dataset, allowing you to execute q or python code against the data stored in a variable in the scratchpad.
+This facilitates the generation of complex APIs and pipelines within VS Code and kdb Insights Enterprise.

 To do this:

 1. Create a data source and execute it using the 'Populate Scratchpad' button.
+1. At the prompt, provide a variable to populate your own scratchpad instance running in the connected kdb Insights Enterprise with the data.
    The scratchpad process is populated.
-1. At the prompt, provide a variable to populate your own scratchpad instance running in the connected kdb Insights Enterprise with the data.

-1. Return to VS Code and execute q or python code against the data in your scratchpad using the variable you provided.
+1. Return to VS Code and use a [workbook](#workbooks) to execute q or python code against the data in your scratchpad using the variable you provided.

 ![Populate Scratchpad](https://github.com/KxSystems/kx-vscode/blob/main/img/populate-scratchpad.png?raw=true)

-#### Workspaces
+#### Workbooks

-kdb Insights Workspaces are the most convenient way to prototype and execute q and python code against an active connection.
+Workbooks are the most convenient way to prototype and execute q and python code against a deployment of kdb Insights Enterprise.

-kdb Insights Enterprise connections support the use of q and python workspace files against the scratchpad process running in a kdb Insights Enterprise instance.
-They can use the variables populated into the scratchpad by data sources.
+kdb Insights Enterprise connections support the use of q and python workbook files executing against the scratchpad process running in a kdb Insights Enterprise instance.
+They can use the [variables](#populate-scratchpad) populated into the scratchpad by data sources.

-To create a workspace file:
+To create a file:

-1. In the Workspace view, click one of the '+' buttons to create a 'q' or 'python' workspace.
+1. In the Workspace view, click one of the '+' buttons to create a 'q' or 'python' workbook.
-1. Choose which connection
+1. Save the file to make it visible in the Datasources panel and the Explorer panel

+To run the code in the workbook file:

+1. Ensure the workbook is the active file.
+1. Choose to run the code from one of the following locations:

+  1. Click 'Run' from above the first line of code in the workbook file.
+  1. Select 'Run' from the the upper right of the editor.
+Using the dropdown next to the button you can choose to 'KX: Execute Entire File' or 'KX Execute Current Selection'.
+  1. Click the 'Run' buttom on the right hand side of the status bar.
+  1. Right click and choose to 'KX: Execute Entire File' or 'KX: Execute Current Selection'

+1. If you have not yet chosen a connection to assoicated with the workbook you will be asked to choose a connection before the code is executed.

-To run code in the file, click 'Run' and the results populate the output and kdb results windows.
+The results populate the output and kdb results windows.

+You can also change the connection associated with a workbook at any time by clicking on 'Choose Connection' from above the first line of code in the workbook file.

 ## View results

-All query executions happen remotely from the kdb VS Code extension either against a running q process or against an instance of kdb Insights Enterprise.
+All query executions happen remotely from the kdb VS Code extension either against a running q process or against your user-specific scratchpad process in kdb Insights Enterprise.
 The results, successful or otherwise, are returned to VS Code as:

 - An output view